Published on March 18th, 2017 | by Joey Finnegan0

 The match progressed well enough until it neared the end.
 Marty Jannetty set Austin up for his finisher, The Rocker Dropper, but Austin did not take it properly.
 It was a fairly simply bump.
 Austin only needed to fall down and hit the floor with whatever body part he wanted, whether it be with the knees, elbows, arms, even belly or chest.
 But rather than take the move like that, Austin jumped forward, and his head struck the mat, paralyzing him immediately from the shoulders down.
-His fourth, fifth, and sixth vertebrae were all badly damaged.
+His wrestling injury caused his fourth, fifth, and sixth vertebrae to be badly damaged.

 “When I hit the mat, I knew my neck was broken and that I was paralyzed,” Chuck Austin recalls.
 This came at a time when injuries were not very well regulated in wrestling.
 If you were injured, you were expected to suck it up and carry on.
 There was no doctor at ringside.
 As such, Chuck Austin laid on the mat for upwards of twenty minutes, before he was helped out of the ring.

 Chuck later sued WWF and Marty Jannetty.
 In 1994, a jury awarded him almost $27 million, which Jannetty had to pay a million of.
 The company appealed the ruling and wound up settling out of court for $10 million.
-They also began using only experienced and well-trained wrestlers as jobbers.
+Chuck Austin’s wrestling injury forced them to began using only experienced and well-trained wrestlers as jobbers.